#1 Home Improvement Retailer

 Harden Your Seedlings

-Remember to harden your seedlings for strong plants.
-On days that are warmer than 45–50 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for a couple of hours, but bring them inside at night.
-They're not ready for direct sunlight yet or harsh nighttime temps.
-Gradually add an extra hour or two each day, incorporating a little sun to get your plants used to it.
+Make sure to harden your seedlings for best results when they're grown.
+On days above 45 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for a couple of hours, but bring them inside at night.
+A cloudy day will also work well.
+Gradually add more outside time each day, incorporating a little sun to get your plants used to it.
 After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
 Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes

-When your plants have three or four true leaves — different from mini seedling leaves — it's time to transplant them.
-In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply any fertilizer as directed on the package, either on top of the soil after it's planted or in the hole.
-Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.
+When your plants have three or four real leaves — different from miniature seedling leaves — it's time to transplant them.
+In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
+If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
+Apply fertilizer as directed, either in the hole or on top of the soil after it's planted.
+Only apply as much as recommended, as you could burn the plant and kill it instead of helping it.

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
+Finish your garden bed with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps the soil moist.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster larger and stronger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Kimball Addison Garden Center, online, or on our mobile app.
+Don't miss a minute of growing season.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Kimball Addison Garden Center, online, or on our mobile app.
 Let's get growing together.

 2570 N Elston Ave